 I am a contemporary choreographer, fascinated by story.
 In 2011 I was commissioned by the London College of Fashion to conceive and direct a new production , “Traveller and Unraveller” .
 We worked with a team of 20 dancers to realize the full-length production for a three night run at London’s Cochrane Theatre.

-I am interested in new technology and its integration into new dance.
-As such, I collaborated with award winning film director Ian Pons Jewel and interactivity designer Tim Harrison on an original concept interactive video entitled Helioscope which was shown at the London Short Film Festival in 2013.
+I am interested in technology and its integration into dance.
+I collaborated with award winning film director Ian Pons Jewel and interactivity designer Tim Harrison on an original concept interactive video entitled Helioscope which was shown at the London Short Film Festival in 2013.

 Other film projects have included "Once A Man" for Illicitus Productions and "Two Dancers", which was an official selection at the London Independent Film Festival and the East London Film Festival.
 I choreographed and performed the movement for the stop-motion film FootBall for French fashion house Hermes, which premiered at NY Fashion Week.
 Most recently, I worked with award winning visual artist Corin Sworn on the choreography for her films as part of her Whitechapel Exhibition.